 The other reason for the pace of change is the huge amounts of money that can be made, this brings in large sums of investment capital to fund R&D. Everybody is looking for an edge to be that one step ahead of the competition.
 If your competitor has a mobile site and you don't, then you will lose customers to them.

 So it's all great huh?
 You've got cheap hardware, free software and plenty of work, what's not to like?

 - Development cycles are too slow - projects are obsolete upon completion.

 - We need to learn new systems for every project.
 In the old days we would develop a product and sell it multiple times, but now if we go to resell old code we find it is obsolete.

 - Our customers didn't want to pay for a new site again.

 Tricky stuff - and a difficult tightrope to negotiate.

-It would be nice to think that this was it, the final development of the world wide web, but it's hard to imagine this train stopping anytime soon.
+It would be nice to think that this was it, the final development of world wide web design, but it's hard to imagine this train stopping anytime soon.
 Moore's Law still applies, so the physical shift is going to keep on changing.
 The software systems we are building now are built on the shoulders of the giants of the past, so they are going to keep on improving.

 As we get more devices, more connections and more data the whole internet is going to start looking very different.
 It's very exciting, very intriguing and a lot of hard work, but who would want to do anything else?
 Maybe a jet-lagged dog?